hypercube1024/firefly/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/com.fireflysource/firefly-net)](https://search.maven.org/artifact/com.fireflysource/firefly-net/5.0.0-alpha1/jar)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 Firefly framework is an asynchronous Java web framework.
-It helps you create a web application ***Easy*** and ***Quickly***.
-It provides asynchronous HTTP, Websocket, TCP Server/Client, and many other useful components for developing web applications, protocol servers, etc.
-That means you can easy deploy your web without any other java web containers, in short, it's containerless.
+It helps you create a web application ***Easy*** and *** Quickly***.
+It provides asynchronous HTTP, Websocket, TCP Server/Client, and many other useful components for developing web applications, protocol servers, etc. That means you can easy deploy your web without any other java web containers, in short, it's containerless.
 Using Kotlin coroutines, Firefly is truly asynchronous and highly scalable.
 It taps into the fullest potential of hardware.
 Use the power of non-blocking development without the callback nightmare.

 Firefly core provides functionality for things like:

-- TCP client and server
-- HTTP client and server
+- HTTP server and client
-- WebSocket client and server
+- WebSocket server and client
 - HTTP, Socks proxy
 - HTTP Gateway
+- TCP server and client
+- UDP server and client

 # Event driven
 The Firefly APIs are largely event-driven.
 It means that when things happen in Firefly that you are interested in,